The HAMR Hackathon took place October 16–17, virtually, across the globe.

 This year, HAMR will happen after ISMIR, making it an excellent chance to dive into a newly published dataset, test out a newly launched service, or work through a Jupyter notebook tutorial.

 How: HAMR 2020 will be asynchronous (sort-of)

-HAMR will run virtually and has to accommodate an audience stretching from Auckland (GMT+12) to Alaska (GMT-8).
+As a virtual, global event, HAMR has to accommodate an audience stretching from Auckland (GMT+12) to Alaska (GMT-8).
 This makes it tricky to co-ordinate kick-off (where projects are pitched to the audience) and closing (where groups present their work, and the audience votes on what they liked).
-Our proposed solution: don’t!